History and Facilities

 Personnel and Resources

-The Center is administratively responsible for the research of three satellite stations located at Beeville, Flour Bluff, and Port Aransas.
-These include the research program of four scientists and support staff at the AgriLife Research Station-Beeville focusing on beef cow reproduction, forages, and weed science, three scientists and nine support staff at the AgriLife Research Mariculture Laboratories located in Port Aransas and Flour Bluff, and five scientists plus fourteen support personnel focusing on crops research at the Center headquarters in Corpus Christi.
+The Center is administratively responsible for the research of two satellite stations located at Beeville, and Flour Bluff.
+These include the research program of four scientists and support staff at the AgriLife Research Station-Beeville focusing on beef cow reproduction, forages, and weed science, two scientists at the AgriLife Research Mariculture Laboratories located in Flour Bluff, and four scientists plus support personnel focusing on crops research at the Center headquarters in Corpus Christi.

 Collaboration involves joint faculty appointments with the College of Science and Technology, Texas A&M University—Corpus Christi, and with the College of Agriculture and Human Resources at Texas A&M University—Kingsville.
 Collaborative research is also carried out with faculty located at other agricultural research and extension centers and in Texas A&M University campus-based departments.
 Technology transfer is done in collaboration with Extension specialists co-located at the Corpus Christi Center and on the Texas A&M University campus.

 Extension specialists carry out demonstration research, educational and technology transfer programs in agronomy, computers, economics, ecotourism, entomology, environment and natural resources, livestock production and management, seafood marketing, range and wildlife management, and risk management.